 People love the term marketing but often fail to realize that it needs to wrap up in sales.
 Inbound Marketing and Inbound Sales provide you with a strategy to improve your marketing and sales process and results.

 But you need to have considered your sales process in the first place.
-Your product may be a revolutionary solution to some of the world’s most pressing problems, but if the sales department was your last priority when you developed it, you’re navigating without a compass.
+Your product may be a revolutionary solution to some of the world’s most pressing problems.
+Still, if the sales department was your last priority when you developed it, you’re navigating without a compass.

 Imagine that your football team has prepared the most elaborate game plan for the season: you’ve built up strong linebackers and given a vision to your receivers.
-You have a passionate quarterback, but you don’t know what to do with him and how to place him on the field.
+In addition, you have a passionate quarterback, but you don’t know what to do with him and how to place him on the field.

 You have a problem selling your product, and you may need to think about it before blaming the rest of the funnel.

-Inbound marketing needs the participation of the entire company: if marketing is excited about lead nurturing, blogging and drafting product specifications, but sales doesn’t help with what they know on the field, Inbound is smothered.
+Inbound marketing needs the participation of the entire company: if marketing is excited about lead nurturing, blogging, and drafting product specifications, but sales don’t help with what they know on the field, Inbound is smothered.

-There are websites of all size and purposes, and they don’t need to serve the same goal.
+There are websites of all sizes and purposes, and they don’t need to serve the same goal.

-But if your company simply wants to have presence on the world-wide web, but doesn’t consider lead conversion as a goal, you’re putting your eggs in the wrong basket.
+But if your company wants to have a presence on the world wide web but doesn’t consider lead conversion as a goal, you’re putting your eggs in the wrong basket.

 We understand that some companies want to give software like HubSpot a try.
 However, a successful Inbound Marketing strategy takes time and commitment.

-If you want to build a makeshift, lead generation, digital marketing plan, at the lowest possible cost, skipping analytics or dropping a buyer persona development, you won’t be able to correct your course along the way, and you'll be off track in the long run, wondering "where did we make a wrong turn?"
+If you want to build a makeshift, lead generation, digital marketing plan at the lowest possible cost, skipping analytics or dropping a buyer persona development, you won’t be able to correct your course along the way.
+You'll be off track in the long run, wondering, "where did we make a wrong turn?"